lf-edge/eve/docs/BUILD.md

 You must have the following installed in order to build EVE:

-* [Go](https://golang.org) Eventually, this requirement will be replaced by running in docker.
 * [docker](https://www.docker.com/get-started)
+* [Go](https://golang.org) (optional) Required only if you want to build packages locally.
+By default, all builds happen in a docker environment.
 * [qemu](https://www.qemu.org) (optional) Required only if you wish to run the generated image.
 On macOS, easiest to install via [homebrew](https://brew.sh) via `brew install qemu`.
 * [git](https://git-scm.com) which you must have to clone this repository.